appendens/binary-heart/README.md

 ![](https://imgs.xkcd.com/comics/binary_heart.jpg)

-xkcd 99 was a binary encoding of 'ilovey0u', and a user on the [explainxkcd.com page](https://www.explainxkcd.com/wiki/index.php/99:_Binary_Heart) wondered whether the masked bits encoded another message, since the heart [i.e. the red bits] shape was asymmetrical...
+xkcd 99 was a binary encoding of 'il0veyou' (repeated 7¾-times), and a user on the [explainxkcd.com page](https://www.explainxkcd.com/wiki/index.php/99:_Binary_Heart) wondered whether the masked bits encoded another message, since the heart [i.e. the red bits] shape was asymmetrical...

+N.B. can't be formulated as LCS of the binary, but can be of the ASCII